right-rudder/fscrm-docs/src/content/docs/getting-started/how-to-get-FSCRM.md

 ### 1. Visit the Flight School CRM Website

-Go to the official Flight School CRM website.
-Here, you’ll find detailed information about the platform’s features, benefits, and how it can support your flight school’s needs.
+Go to the official [Flight School CRM](https://flightschoolcrm.com/contact) website.
+Here, you’ll find detailed information about the platform’s features, benefits, and how it can support your flight school.

 ### 2. Request a Consultation Call

 To begin the process of acquiring Flight School CRM, you’ll need to request a consultation call.
-Look for the "Request a Consultation" button or form on the website, and fill out your contact information.
+Look for the "Start Today" button or form on the website, and fill out your contact information.
 This consultation is an essential first step in the onboarding process.

 ### 3. Schedule and Prepare for Your Consultation